VKCOM/statshouse/website/docs/conceptual overview/features.md

 * it handles a growing amount of incoming data,
 * it serves multiple groups of users while providing them with fair resource sharing.

-Learn more about StatsHouse features.
+Watch the [StatsHouse presentation](https://youtu.be/gs2_PGgPVwU) at the HighLoad 2022 conference (in Russian) to learn more about StatsHouse features and implementation details.

 ### Ready for production on a large scale